arfeloreed/node-hashing/README.md

-## Node hashing and salting
+## Node hashing, salting, authentication and google OAuth

 Password hashing and salting with Node using bcrypt.
+Cookies, session and authentication with passport and google OAuth.